baraql/lai-proj/README.md

 Note that some long computations were stopped early once there were enough steps to obtain the average value.

+From our results, we see that FSDP average training throughput remains stable across model scales.
+However, FSDP significantly reduces hardware efficiency—both MFU and TFLOPS drop sharply, leading to lower absolute throughput and underutilized GPU resources at larger model scales.

-Then, we plot the results for each metric:
+We plotted the results for each metric:

 ![avg_mfu](plots/avg_mfu_pct.png)
 ![avg_tflops](plots/avg_tflops.png)